zanzo420/PBWoW3style/README.md

 [GNU General Public License v2](http://opensource.org/licenses/gpl-2.0.php) This application is opensource software released under the GPL.
 We request that you retain the copyright notice below.

+without copyrighted assets. (we keep those in a private repository).